vayne168/Python-Record-Tool/README.md

 2. **Run the `.exe` file** (no Python needed)
 3. Use the buttons or hotkeys to record/play actions
 4. Scripts are automatically saved to `Scripts/default.json`, or you can save/load custom ones
+Tips: If you want to wrap it up into .exe by yourself, do this in your terminal: pyinstaller --onefile --noconsole mouse_keyboard_gui.py
 > 🔧 Want to customize?
 Use the Python source file `mouse_keyboard_gui.py`.

 ---